Discrete hyperbolic curvature flow in the plane: Numerical results

 As discussed above, for an initial circle with uniform initial normal velocity $\mathcal{V}_0 = V_0$, depending on the sign of $V_0 \in \bR$ the family of circles either expands at first and then shrinks, or shrinks immediately.
 We visualize these different behaviours in Figure~\ref{fig:circles}.
 In each case we observe a smooth solution until the circles shrink to a point, meaning that $|\Gamma^m|$ and $1/K^m_\infty$ approach zero at the same time.

 For the next computations we choose as initial curve a mild ellipse, with major axis of length 3 and minor axis of length 2.
 The results for $V_0 = 0$ are shown in Figure~\ref{fig:ell321V0}, where we note the onset of a singularity in finite time.
 In particular, the curve appears to form two kinks, leading to a blow-up in curvature.
 When we choose the initial normal velocity as $V_0 = 1$, we obtain the results shown in Figure~\ref{fig:ell321V1}.
 Once again we observe a blow-up in curvature, although this time the curve does not exhibit two kinks.
 Instead it seems to approach a shape with four corners.
+We note that the initial ellipse at first grows towards a circle.
+It then shrinks while momentarily adopting an elliptic shape, but with the major and minor axes swapped with respect to the initial data.
+Towards the end of the evolution a more circular shape appears again, which then evolves to the limitting shape with the four corners, i.e.\ with four points where the curvature is discontinuous.
+We stress that the observed singularities in our numerical simulations are robust with respect to the choice of discretization parameters.
+For example, refining the discretization parameters to $J=512$ and $\Delta t = 5 \times 10^{-5}$ gave visually indistuingishable results compared to Figure~\ref{fig:ell321V1}.

 We are interested in the effect of the parameter $\beta$ on these developing singularities, and would expect some damping or smoothing to be observable for $\beta > 0$.
 Repeating the simulation from Figure~\ref{fig:ell321V0} with $\beta=2$ yields the results in Figure~\ref{fig:ell321V0b2}, where we observe that the blow-up in curvature now happens much later, when the curve itself is almost extinct.
 We also see a marked change in the profile of the evolving curve.
 While in Figure~\ref{fig:ell321V0} at late times the curve resembles an ellipsoid aligned with the $x_2$-axis, the evolution in Figure~\ref{fig:ell321V0b2} for long times appears to approach a circle, until towards the very end it starts to resemble an ellipsoid aligned with the $x_1$-axis.
 In addition, a repeat of Figure~\ref{fig:ell321V1} now with $\beta=0.1$ is shown in Figure~\ref{fig:ell321V1b01}, where once again we note that visually the curve appears smoother for longer, until eventually the curvature blows up due to facetting on the left and right sides of the curve.